zxcv1884/tauri-arm/README.md

 # `tauri-arm`
-A dockerfile to build a ARM cross-compiler for Tauri
+A dockerfile to build a ARM cross-compiler for Tauri(React Typescript Template).

 ## Installation